stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 }
 ```

-The view(s) for each attachment are aggregated by the following helper:
+Where the image view(s) for each attachment in the render pass are aggregated by the following helper:

 ```java
 private List<View> views(int index) {